 From Darjeeling the distance to Manebhanjan is 26kms.
 The route goes via Ghoom and Sukhiapokhri.
 You can take a reserved taxi from Darjeeling Chowk bazaar or Gandhi Road (Club Side) Taxi stand and reach in about 1 hour 15 minutes via Sukhiapokhri.
 There are also regular shared jeeps and buses up to Sukhiapokhri.
 So alternatively you can come up to Sukhiapokhri (takes about one hour from Darjeeling) and then take an onward jeep up to Manebhanjan.
 From Sukhiapokhri, there is also a 4km trekking route up to Manbhanjan.
 So if you want to warm up, you can even take this short trek.

 The main route to Manebhanjan from NJP/Bagdogra is via Mirik, Pashupati Nath Market and Sukhiapokhri (takes about 4 hours by car).
-Alternatively you come up to Ghum along Hill Cart Road, take a left turn towards Sukhiapokhri and then reach Manebhanjan (this route also takes similar time).
-You can take a private taxi from NJP or Bagdogra.
+However if you take a reserved taxi from NJP or Bagdogra, 2kms before reaching Sukhiapokhri the driver will veer into a steep downhill narrow road on the left that meets at Manebhanjang bazaar area.
+This route is shorter.
+Alternatively you can come up to Ghum along Hill Cart Road, take a left turn towards Sukhiapokhri and then reach Manebhanjan (this route also takes similar time).
 Some times taxis come only up to Mirik, and then you need to change over to another one.
 Pre-paid taxi is not available from Bagdogra (or NJP) all the way up to Manebhanjan.
 A cheaper way of reaching Manebhanjan from NJP/Siliguri is to take a shared jeep up to Mirik or Sukhiapokhri, and then another shared jeep to Manebhanjan.
 But this takes much longer time as shared jeeps stop at many places, plus a break journey is involved.
 Shared transport is however not available from Bagdogra airport.

 Accommodations in Manebhanjan